Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 REM execute against a local Docker container with Python context az ml experiment submit -c docker .\BankMarketCampaignModeling.py
 ```
 This command pulls down a base Docker image, lays a conda environment on that base image based on the _conda_dependencies.yml_ file in your_aml_config_ directory, and then starts a Docker container.
 It then executes your script.
 You should see some Docker image construction messages in the CLI window.
 And in the end, you should see the exact same output as step 5.

-You can find the _docker.runconfig_ file and _docker.compute_ file under _aml_config_ folder and examine the content to understand how they control the execution behavior.
+Below
 ### b) Run in a Docker container on a remote Linux machine

 To execute your script in a Docker container on a remote Linux machine, you need to have SSH access (using username and password) to that remote machine, and that remote machine must have the Docker engine installed.
 The easiest way to obtain such a Linux machine is to create a [Ubuntu-based Data Science Virtual Machine (DSVM)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu) on Azure.